Security of device-independent quantum key distribution protocols: a review: Security analyses

+In particular, for any protocol where Alice and Bob \begin{enumerate} \item classically post-process the outputs in rounds where they have chosen the pre-agreed key generation inputs $x^*$ and $y^*$ to generate the key, and \item announce whether a given round is used for testing or key generation\footnote{ \revision{ Under these conditions, Eve could simply attack every round as if it used the inputs $x^*$ and $y^*$, and later identify the key-generating rounds based on the announcement.
+She would thus have the same amount of information on the key-generating rounds as if Alice and Bob had announced their inputs. } }, \end{enumerate}

-is a convex upper bound on the key rate of that protocol using a pair $(\rho, \cM)$, where the infimum is taken over all pairs of state and measurements that are indistinguishable from $(\rho, \cM)$ in that protocol~\cite[Eq.
-4]{kaur2021dynamic}.\footnote{For example, we optimise over all states and measurements with the same CHSH value if the protocol uses only the CHSH value to evaluate security, while we optimise over all states and measurements with the same behaviour if the protocol uses a particular behaviour.} It was shown that, for any such protocol, and any state and measurements to which the bounds in~\cite{farkas2021bell, arnon2021upper} apply, the bounds in those works are lower-bounded by~\eqref{eq: generating input bound}~\cite[Cor.
+is an upper bound on the key rate achievable using a quantum strategy $(\rho, \cM)$, where the infimum is taken over all strategies $(\sigma, \cN)$ which are indistinguishable from $(\rho, \cM)$ in that protocol~\cite[Eq.
+4]{kaur2021dynamic}.
+For example, we optimise over all quantum strategies with the same CHSH value and QBER for CHSH-based protocols, while we optimise over all quantum strategies with the same behaviour if the protocol uses the full behaviour.

+As a concrete application, for any CHSH-based protocol where inputs are announced and the key is distilled from the outputs in rounds where a specific pair of inputs are used, consider the upper bound from the Werner state attack~\cite{farkas2021bell} and the upper bound from \eqref{eq: upper bound Bell diagonal}~\cite{arnon2021upper} for the corresponding CHSH and QBER values.
+These upper bounds are lower-bounded by~\eqref{eq: ccsq for fixed key inputs}~\cite[Cor.
 5]{kaur2021dynamic}.
-Since the lower bound is convex, it lies below the convex hull of the above two bounds, and therefore supersedes them~\cite[Thm.
-9]{kaur2021dynamic}.

-A broader result, that the average intrinsic information of the behaviour in~\eqref{eq: cc attack behaviour} is an upper bound on the key rate of protocols where the inputs are announced~\cite[Eq.
-5]{farkas2021bell}, is also superseded by this work, by showing that this bound is a special case of
+This seems rather trivial: if we optimise over compatible states and use the intrinsic information instead of upper-bounding it with the conditional information, our bound will clearly be tighter.
+However, since $E^{cc}_{sq}$ is convex in $\rho$, \eqref{eq: ccsq for fixed key inputs} lies below the convex hull in $\rho$ of the above two bounds~\cite[Thm 9]{kaur2021dynamic}.
+Although \eqref{eq: ccsq for fixed key inputs} may not be easily computable, this means that the convex hull of the above two bounds, which is computable, is an upper bound for \eqref{eq: ccsq for fixed key inputs}.
+Symbolically, let $\conv{\cdot}$ denote the convex hull, and $r(\rho)$ the maximum key rate that can be obtained from $\rho$ using this class of device-independent protocols.
+Then,

+Turning to a different application, the bound~\eqref{eq: cc attack bound}~\cite[Eq.
+5]{farkas2021bell} applies to protocols using arbitrary Bell inequalities and multiple key-generating inputs, but still requires the key to be generated from the outputs, and additionally requires the inputs to be announced.
+However, it is superseded by~\cite[Thm 11]{kaur2021dynamic}, which shows that~\eqref{eq: cc attack bound} is lower-bounded by